-Tom Watson ended his 37th Open Championship on a high note by carding a four under par 68 which enabled him finish the Championship on one over par 289.
+Tom Watson ended his 37th Open on a high note by carding a four-under-par 68 which enabled him to finish the Championship on one-over-par 289.

 “That was a very good day,” he said before departing for next week’s Senior Open Championship at Royal Porthcawl, where he will be pitting his wits against the likes of Colin Montgomerie and Miguel Angel Jimenez.

 “It gives me encouragement for the Senior Open.
 I don’t know anything about the golf course but it’s fun to finish here with a birdie.
 Finishing the way I did helps to get ready for the next tournament.
 You feel lighter.
 You don’t feel like you have a burden that you’re taking with you.

 “But it’s just one day,” he added.
 “It’s a snap shot.
 It’s not a big deal.”

 The five-time Open Champion believes that it is still too early to worry about the fact Woods and Mickelson are not firing on all cylinders.